msieg/deep-music-visualizer/README.md

 ### Sort_classes_by_power

-Set this to 1 if you want to prioritize the classes based on the order that you entered them in the
+Set this to 1 if you want to prioritize the classes based on the order that you entered them in the [class] input.
+If you do not specify the [class] input, there is no reason to set this to 1.
+If you do specify the class input and do not set this to 1, the classes will be associated with the pitches in harmonic order from A, A#, B, etc.